How To Apply & Register

 - Once you are logged in to MyMC, set up your Montgomery College email account by clicking on the email icon.
 This is the way MC will communicate with you.

-- Based on your academic history, you may or may not need to complete our MC Remote Placement process.
+- Based on your academic history, you may or may not need to complete our MC Guided Placement.
 Visit the Assessment and Testing Centers/Remote Placement page for information and instructions about this process.

 Now, let’s prepare for the semester: